 - Alternate assignment

-Prior to, or during the first week of classes, discuss your closed captioning (CC) needs with each of your professors.
-It is important that you be familiar with how closed captioning works so that you can explain to each professor how captioned videos will benefit you in class.
+Prior to or during the first week of classes, students should discuss their CC needs with each of their instructors.
+It is important that they are familiar with how closed captioning works so that they can explain to each instructor how captioned videos will benefit them in class.

 Videos with CC

-Ask your professor to contact Instructional Technologies (IT) to ensure the classroom has a closed caption decoder installed or that technology with closed caption capability is available on the date the video is shown.
-Contact Ron Akin for assistance.
+Students should ask their instructors to contact IT to ensure the classroom has a closed caption decoder installed or that technology with CC capability is available on the date the video is shown.
+Instructors should contact IT for additional assistance.

-Follow up with your professor to ensure that these accommodations are requested at least two weeks before the first date a video will be shown in class.
+Students should follow up with their instructors to ensure that these accommodations are requested at least two weeks before the first date a video will be shown in class.

 Videos without CC

-- If the video scheduled to be shown in class does not have CC, ask the professor to borrow or rent a captioned copy.
-The video may be available on DVD which generally has a subtitle function.
+- If the video scheduled to be shown in class does not have CC, students should ask instructors to borrow or rent a captioned copy.
+The video may be available on DVD, which generally has a subtitle function.

 - A free video borrowing system is available through the Captioned Media Program (CMP).
-If CMP does not have the material you need, the faculty member may choose to select an alternative video which may cover the same topic.
-In addition, if the selected captioned version of a video is not available, ask the faculty member to submit the video title to CMP so that it can be captioned and available for another student at a later time.
+If CMP does not have the needed material, instructors may choose to select an alternative video, which may cover the same topic.
+In addition, if the selected captioned version of a video is not available, students should ask instructors to submit the video title to CMP so that it can be captioned and available for another student at a later time.

-- Become familiar with CMP yourself so you can discuss the program with your professors.
+- Students should become familiar with CMP so they can discuss the program with their instructors.

-If you have any questions or need assistance regarding CC videos, contact the Office of Disability Services.
+If students have any questions or need assistance regarding CC videos, please contact the ODS.